Database Management System - demo by the last lab

 - *view and change individual records.
 This would be a reasonable place to open another frame for them to do the editing in.

 - **sort the databases, both alphabetically and some other way that makes sense

-- Add items to the Fridge
+- Add courses to the list of courses

 - edit items.
 I.e.